 Instructional Technology Services (ITS) and the SDSU Bookstore, working in conjunction with a team that includes the Library, Student Disability Services, and the Center for Teaching and Learning, submitted two grants to fund Affordable Learning programs at SDSU in the Spring of 2016.
-These grants provide incentives and reward campus, staff and faculty efforts to accelerate the adoption of lower cost or free open educational resources (OER).
+These grants provide incentives and reward campus, staff and faculty efforts to accelerate the adoption of lower cost or free open educational resources (OER) in credit-bearing, stateside courses.

 Affordable Learning $olutions (AL$) is currently embodied at SDSU by the Immediate Access program (https://www.shopaztecs.com/c-406-immediate-access.aspx.)
-The Immediate Access program provides digital textbooks to students before school begins to ensure that students are “Day One Ready.”
-Students can opt out anytime before the
+The Immediate Access program provides discounted digital textbooks to students before school begins to ensure that students are “Day One Ready.”
+Students can opt out anytime before the drop/add period ends.
+So far, about 90 percent of students remain opted-in.

 Throughout each semester, we will host a variety of promotional and training events including Faculty Staff Club lunches, coffee and snacks along with presentations at departmental meetings, and a variety of other options for engaging in the programs.
 For the most current events, please check our ITS blog and the ITS Eventbrite site to register for events.